+Is winter a good time to get tattooed?
 Although a lot of people think summer is the perfect time to get tattooed, it's actually extremely inconvenient.
 Say goodbye to those pool parties and beach side hangs...while your new tattoo heals, you won't be partaking in any of that summertime fun.
 Which is why winter is the best time to get tattooed!
-In this neat lil' guide we talk about why those cold frosty days may actually be better than you think for your brand new ink.
+In this neat lil' guide we talk about why those cold frosty days may actually be better than you think to book an appointment for your brand new ink.

 Getting Tattoos Make Us Smile